Electronic-Mango/philosopher-discord-bot/README.md

 `.env` is not added to the Docker image, just used as a source for environment variables.
 So if you make any changes there, just restart the container.
 There's no need to rebuild the image.

-### Supplying configuration variables
-The default way of supplying required configuration variables is through `.env` file, both when running from source, or via Docker.

-However, you can also supply them via environment variables.
-Environment variables should take precedent over values in `.env`.